Grizzlies end Spurs' season in play-in game winning 100-96 - WTMJ

 In five playoff series between these teams, the Spurs swept three of the four San Antonio won.
 Memphis’ only series victory came in 2011 as the then-No. 8 seed, the start of seven straight playoff seasons for the Grizzlies.

-Those players are long gone with Mike Conley now with the Jazz and Marc Gasol with the Lakers.

-On this night, the Grizzlies’ next generation took over with a roster that was the second-youngest at the start of this season and Jackson, the No. 4 overall draft pick in 2018, along with Morant, the second overall draft pick in 2019 and reigning NBA Rookie of the Year.
+On this night, the Grizzlies’ next generation took over with a roster that was the second-youngest at the start of this season rebuilt around Jackson, the No. 4 overall draft pick in 2018, and Morant, the second overall draft pick in 2019 and reigning NBA Rookie of the Year.

 The Grizzlies led 38-19 after the first quarter.
-Gay dunked late in the first quarter, starting the Spurs on a 22-3 run that pulled them within 41-39 of the Grizzlies.
-But Morant ended Memphis’ cold spurt with a dunk, and Memphis led 56-49 at halftime.
+The Spurs answered with a 22-3 run that pulled them within 41-39.
+But Morant ended Memphis’ cold spurt with a dunk, and the Grizzlies led 56-49 at halftime.

 The teams each scored 16 points in the third as this game turned into a battle.
 Memphis took a 72-65 lead into the fourth quarter.